 If an athlete demonstrates pain-free dysfunctional movement patterns, our responsibiltiy is to help them correct those patterns.
 This is what we cover in our FMS Level 2 course.

 By supplementing training with corrective strategies, we not only avoid potentially harmful patterns, but actively work towards building more durable, well-balanced athletes.
-To learn more about how this could be implemented in a group training environment, check out this article by FMS instructor Diane Vives.
+To learn more about how this could be implemented in a group training environment, check out this article by FMS instructor Brett Jones.

 The Fundamental Capacity Screen forms the bridge between movement competency (FMS) and specific skill development (specialized training).
-It helps trainers and coaches to identify pattern, capacity and skill-based problems in addition to informing individually tailored programming decisions.
+It helps trainers, coaches, and fitness professionals identify pattern, capacity and skill-based problems in addition to informing individually tailored programming decisions.

 It's made up of four tests that measure basic, elemental capacities related to movement control, postural control, explosive control and impact control.
 These results identify what a trainer should spend time developing to help an athlete succeed in a sport.